 Outside of London, councils up and down the country are pushing for temporary pedestrianisation schemes to become permanent due to their positive impacts on the environment and local economy.
 Temporary street closures in Bristol will become permanent this year and York will ban private vehicles from its centre by 2023.

-If your business is in an urban environment and your local area hasn’t already been affected by schemes to reduce traffic and improve the pedestrian experience, you can expect changes in the coming months or years.
-Even if your area doesn’t change, you should consider switching to using a bike or public transport for shorter journeys if driving is still your primary mode of transportation.
+If your business is in an urban environment and your local area hasn’t already benefited by schemes to reduce traffic and improve the pedestrian experience, you can expect changes in the coming months or years.

 Further Reading / Sources